 The repayment on an MCA works differently than other types of business loans.
 Typically, the MCA provider automatically deducts a daily (or weekly) percentage of your debit and credit card sales until the advance is repaid in full.
 Repayment periods can range anywhere from three to 18 months.
 Generally, the more you make in credit card sales, the faster you’ll repay the advance.

-The downside is that, when it comes to conventional vs. Small Business Administration (SBA) loans vs. merchant cash advances, MCAs tend to have much higher fees and interest rates than the other two, making them a costly financing option.
+The downside is that MCAs tend to have much higher fees and interest rates than traditional small business loans, making them a costly financing option.

 What Is Merchant Cash Advance Consolidation?

-A small business owner might take out a merchant cash advance to see their way through a slow period, then, when they struggle with repayments, apply for another MCA to help repay the first.
+A small business owner might take out a merchant cash advance to see their way through a slow period.
+Then, when they struggle with repayments, they may apply for another MCA to help repay the first.
 This is a process known as loan stacking.
 The company could then end up with multiple repayment schedules and paying different factor rates and different amounts for each advance.

-A merchant cash advance consolidation rolls multiple MCAs into. a single new loan.
+A merchant cash advance consolidation rolls multiple MCAs into a single new loan.
 The consolidation loan typically pays off your existing MCAs and allows you to make one payment, often monthly, to the consolidation lender.
-Ideally, the consolidation loan will have a lower interest rate than the average your business was paying on the multiple advances.
+Ideally, the consolidation loan will have a lower interest rate than the average of the multiple advances.

 Recommended: Loans for Sole Proprietors